thall63/CyberAssist/README.md

   - User defined CIDR mask
   - Provides idenfication of global, private, multicast, reserved, unspecified, loopback and link local IP addresses
   - Collapses multiple, contiguous subnets into the largest subnet possible
   - Scrapes valid IP Addresses from unstructured text.
 IP addresses may be both IPv4 and IPv6 within an unstructed text.
 IP addresses must be delimited by (space , ; or |).
 The scrape functionality considers only "full matches".
 Continuous, non-delimited text would produce valid matches from within invalid IP addresses.
-Therefore, non-delimited addresses cannot be matched reliably and is not supported.
+Therefore, non-delimited addresses cannot be matched reliably and is not a supported feature.

 - Hash
   - Upcomming tool that will create a variety of popular hash values for a file.